QLD Workplace Bullying Lawyers Brisbane

 • Or examine the employer’s current Workplace Bullying policy.

 Fair Work Australia also handles cases of unjust termination.
-For example, you might be eligible to file a claim for unfair dismissal if your employment was terminated unjustly due to Workplace Bullying.
+For example, you may be eligible to file a claim for unfair dismissal if your employment was terminated unjustly due to Workplace Bullying.

 The FWC is unable to pay any compensation connected to employment.
-Therefore, if you seek compensation, your best option is to submit a claim for Workers’ Compensation or Negligence.
+Therefore, if you seek compensation, your best option is to submit a claim for workers’ compensation or negligence claim.

-Employees can expect a duty of care from their employers under Common Law.
-This owed duty requires employers to exercise reasonable care for their employees’ safety, including protecting them from Workplace Bullying.
-If your employer has breached their owed duty, you may be able to claim compensation and receive a damages payout for lost wages and pain and suffering.
+If your employer has breached their owed duty, you may be able to claim compensation and receive a damages payout for lost wages and pain and suffering compensation.

 Can I Claim Workplace Bullying Compensation?